Discipline kids properly is not an easy task

 Discipline shouldn’t be about punishing, it should be about teaching.
 Look at your child’s misbehavior as an opportunity to teach specific skills, such as problem-solving skills, impulse control, and self-discipline skills.
 These skills will help your child learn to behave productively, even when he’s faced with temptation, tough circumstances,

-2. Let Your Child Make Mistakes
+and difficult setbacks.2.
+Let Your Child Make Mistakes

 Allow your child to learn some important life lessons by making his own mistakes.
 Teach your child that mistakes are part of the learning process so he doesn’t feel ashamed or embarrassed for getting something wrong.
 Allow for natural consequences when it’s safe to do so and talk about how to avoid repeating the same mistake next time.